prcwiek/pmetar/cran-comments.md

 of (typically) automated weather and environmental monitoring stations designed to observe mesoscale meteorological phenomena."

-This is a new release, after the corrections according to CRAN comments: adding contributors in DESCRIPTION, change of cat to message.
+This is a new version 0.2.8.0 release.